ishigami-lab/lstm/README.md

 # TODO

-* Current version utilizes just cone shapes as crater inner-rim.
-I will polish crater generation procedure to simulate more realistic ones.
+* Craters will be arranged based on actual lunar surface.
-* Terrain randomness should be implemented considering the actual lunar terrain surface.
+* Terrain randomness will be implemented considering the actual lunar terrain surface.
+* Rock distribution will be implemented if possible.

 # Author